 Google offers a handful of layouts for video calls on Google Meet, and some recent updates also enabled a 4 x 4 grid that can show up to 16 people in a tiled layout on Google Meet.
-However, if you host meetings larger than that and need a way to see everyone in the meeting, there are third-party Chrome extensions which can help bypass the 16 people limit with a grid view of all participants in a Google Meet.
+However, if you host meetings larger than that and need a way to see everyone in the meeting, there are third-party Chrome extensions that can help bypass the 16 people limit with a grid view of all participants in a Google Meet.

 If you’ve been using the Grid View extension in Chrome or any Chromium-based browser, and it has suddenly stopped working, then it’s most likely because the extension you’ve been using until now has been discontinued and there’s a new Google Meet Grid View extension by a developer named ‘Chris Gamble’ which reportedly fixes the problems with the original Google Meet grid view extension.